Menu

 Welcome to Reception Class.

-Your teachers are Mrs Stokley, Mrs Lopez, Miss Swinbank and Mrs Haynes
+Your teachers are Mrs Stokley, Miss Swinbank, Mrs Haynes, Mrs Gilden and Mrs Rose.

 Welcome to your child's first year at school!

 Please share a story with your child each evening.
-Once we start learning to read, we will change reading books every Monday, these books will link to the phonics we are learning and will support your child to practise their story telling, blending and segmenting.
-Some books may not have words in them and these are a great resource to use to improve own story telling and predictions.
+Once we start learning to read, we will change your child's reading book every Monday.
+Our reading expectation is for our children to read at home at least 3 times a week.
+The book will link to the phonics we are learning and will support your child to practise their story telling, blending and segmenting.
+Some books may not have words in them and these are a great resource for the children to improve their own story telling and to make predictions about what could happen next.

 We will be setting up Tapestry this week so please look out for your confirmation email to verify your account so you can start seeing your child's learning journey.